seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 And bring thee cords made like a tackled stair;
 Which to the high top-gallant of my joy
 Must be my convoy in the secret night.
-Farewell; be trusty, and I’ll quit thy pains:
+Farewell; be trusty, and I'll quit thy pains:
 Farewell; commend me to thy mistress.

 **Nurse**
 Now God in heaven bless thee!
 Hark you, sir.

 **ROMEO**
-What say’st thou, my dear nurse?
+What say'st thou, my dear nurse?

 **Nurse**
 Is your man secret?
-Did you ne’er hear say,
+Did you ne'er hear say,
 Two may keep counsel, putting one away?

 **ROMEO**
-I warrant thee, my man’s as true as steel.
+I warrant thee, my man's as true as steel.

 **NURSE**
-Well, sir; my mistress is the sweetest lady–Lord,
+Well, sir; my mistress is the sweetest lady--Lord,
-Lord! when ’twas a little prating thing:–O, there
+Lord! when 'twas a little prating thing:--O, there
 is a nobleman in town, one Paris, that would fain
 lay knife aboard; but she, good soul, had as lief
 see a toad, a very toad, as see him.
 I anger her
 sometimes and tell her that Paris is the properer
-man; but, I’ll warrant you, when I say so, she looks
+man; but, I'll warrant you, when I say so, she looks
 as pale as any clout in the versal world.
 Doth not
 rosemary and Romeo begin both with a letter?